DOUBLE Your Impact Before It’s Too Late!

 In addition, the year abortion was legalized in the U.S. (1973), more women died from legal abortions than illegal abortions: 19 died from a back-alley abortion, and 25 died from a “safe” abortion.

-Regardless, though most women will carry their child to term rather than attempting to illegally abort, the goal is to eliminate the need for it entirely.
-Women shouldn’t have to dread motherhood or adoption, and they certainly shouldn’t risk their lives to avoid it.
-As mentioned in above – we must support women and families beyond birth and cultivate a positive and supportive experience to protect women and preborn children.
+Regardless, though most women will carry their child to term rather than attempting to illegally abort, the goal is that women want to choose life.
+They shouldn’t have to dread a post-Roe world, and certainly shouldn’t dread it so much that they would rather risk their lives than choose to parent or make an adoption plan.
+As I said before, we must support women and families beyond birth and cultivate a positive and supportive experience to protect women and preborn children.

 Pro #4: “Abortion is Contraception”